1979 Abbotsford landslip: Background

-The hill gives way
+Landslip

 At around 9.07 pm on 8 August, Abbotsford hill gave way.
 In all, some 18 ha of land – nearly half of it residential – moved a distance of 48 m down the hill in a mere 15 minutes.
 This land included most of the eastern side of Christie Street, most parts of Mitchell and Edward Streets east of Christie Street, the short Gordon Street, and the cul-de-sac, Charles Street.
 A large area of open land belonging to the Orchard Sun Club was also part of the slip.
 Sixty-nine houses were destroyed, either directly in the slip or later for safety reasons.
 At the foot of the hill, much of Miller Park sports ground and neighbouring Armstrong Lane were inundated.

 The slip involved some 5 e6m3 of sand and colluvium up to 40 m in thickness.
 A 150 m wide rift up to 16 m in depth was left at the head of the slip.

 Hundreds of people were left homeless, though – largely through good luck – there were no deaths and the worst injuries were very minor.
 Some residents only had seconds to leave their homes, and a group of seventeen residents had to be rescued from a small moving island of solid land.

 Aftermath

 The state of civil emergency continued until 18 August.
-Total damage was estimated at $NZ 10–13 million,.
+Total damage was estimated at $NZ 10–13 million.
 Some houses survived the slide relatively intact and were moved to new locations.
 A Commission of Inquiry into the reasons for the slip sat for 58 days and produced its report in November 1980.
 The Commission concluded that the area had a geological predisposition to slippage, with potentially unstable weak clay layers, rich in montmorillonite clay.
 The situation was aggravated by the removal of sand from the toe of the hill at a quarry (Harrison's Pit) and during construction of both the residential area and motorway.
 Though not directly referred to in the Commission's findings, it is possible that a minor earthquake in the area in 1974 also contributed to the slide.

 The landslip led to changes in building and subdivision practices in New Zealand, with geological assessment of the land now common prior to the approval of any land development.
 Land cover and landslip insurance regulations were also substantially rewritten in 1984 as a direct result of the Abbotsford landslip.

 Much of the land which suffered slippage has since been landscaped into parkland, with stands of trees added to help stabilise the earth.
 The slip site now hosts rugby grounds and a paintball venue.